LaterBlackBird/Aint_nobody_got_time_for_that/README.md

       heroku run -a {NAME_OF_HEROKU_APP} flask seed all
       ```

-11. Under Settings find "Config Vars" and add any additional/secret .env
+11. Under Settings find "Config Vars" and add any additional/secret .env variables.
-variables.

-12. profit

 ### For M1 Mac users